-Hey y’all!
-Can you believe Thanksgiving is one week from today?
-I don’t know about your neck of the woods, but it’s 82 degrees here in northeast Louisiana, and it does not feel like the holidays at all!
+Hey friends!
+I can’t wait to share my tips for a Thanksgiving Fried Turkey!
+But first, can y’all believe Thanksgiving is only one week from today?
+I don’t know about your neck of the woods, but it’s 82 degrees here in northeast Louisiana.
+It does not feel like the holidays at all!
 However, in spite of the nearly tropical November we are experiencing, we are getting really excited for the quickly approaching holiday season!
 We are looking forward to sharing some yummy recipes, frugal gift-giving and decorating ideas, and much more over the next several weeks.

 This has been a hard, stressful, challenging year for all of us, and we need to be intentional about ushering in a time of refreshing, and realigning our hearts with Christ and his good heart toward us!
 As women, we have the particular role of reflecting the beauty, mercy and tenderness of the Creator.
 What better way to heal broken and weary hearts than by setting the tone for celebration in our homes during this holiday season.
 The Kingdom is alive and well, and an infinite source of strength, comfort, joy and beauty for us all!

 Jesus, capture our hearts for this holiday season!
 Thank you for telling us over and over in your Word that you will never leave us, nor forsake us.
 You are so faithful and so good!

 So, in order to set the tone for celebration, we are offering up a truly decadent treat to inspire y’all for this season of gratitude!
 We are going a little Cajun this year with a Louisiana tradition: